-I’ve written about my process, involving increasingly atomic folders, on the obsidian forums, and I was also interviewed about how I use obsidian for writing fiction, and some of the insights should still be useful, although the plugin landscape has changed a lot since then.
+I’ve also written about my process, involving increasingly atomic folders, on the obsidian forums.
+Awhile back, I was interviewed about how I use obsidian for writing fiction, and some of the insights should still be useful, although the plugin landscape has changed a lot since then.

 Nick also interviewed me about the non-fiction side of my workflow, namely how I process nonfiction books and articles and integrate what I learn into my notes so that I can use the information to create articles and round out my worldbuilding.
 You can view it here:

 As a follow-up to this, based on a couple of emails I got asking me to elaborate on a couple of details that got mentioned in passing during the video, I thought it might be useful to link to my template for daily notes and the CSS Snippets I use for Obsidian.
 For a long time, the theme that best supporte my workflow was Sanctum, but after getting an iPad I switched to Minimal.
-My snippets for the dataview plugin are also available on the Obsidian forums.
+My snippets for the dataview plugin are also available on the Obsidian forums and github.